-The contents and information articulated in this Course are provided by the presenters.
-The Profectional Company Limited only acts as the Course organiser and merely provides a platform for the presenters to convey and share their knowledge/experience.
-The opinions, advice or propositions articulated during the Course are NEITHER professional advice NOR intended by the presenters to be such; The Profectional Company Limited also renders NO professional advice NOR professional service.
-Delegates are advised to seek advice from qualified appropriate professionals; the presenters will not be responsible for any persons' reliance of the opinions, advice or propositions while The Profectional Company Limited takes no responsibility of the contents articulated in the Course.
+The contents and information articulated in this course are provided by the presenters.
+The Profectional Company Limited and Kornerstone Limited only act as the course organiser and merely provides a platform for the presenters to convey and share their knowledge/experience.
+The opinions, advice or propositions articulated during the course are NEITHER professional advice NOR intended by the presenters to be such; The Profectional Company Limited and Kornerstone Limited also render NO professional advice NOR professional service.
+Delegates are advised to seek advice from qualified appropriate professionals; the presenters will not be responsible for any persons' reliance of the opinions, advice or propositions while The Profectional Company Limited and Kornerstone Limited take no responsibility of the contents articulated in the Course.